 The availability of data has enabled companies throughout the economy to better target their products to consumers, and financial services companies are no exception.
-In financial services, areas that have been particularly successful include retail financial services, lending, and insurance.
-Start-ups such as SoFi, LendingClub, and Upstart, as well as established lenders like Capital One use machine learning to go beyond basic credit scores to make improved lending decisions.
+In financial services, two areas that have been particularly successful are lending and insurance.
+Startups such as SoFi, Lending Club, and Upstart, as well as established lenders like CapitalOne, use machine learning to go beyond basic credit scores to make improved lending decisions.
 Similarly, insurance providers use big data to structure the insurance contracts they offer.
 Although these providers have opened new markets and may provide services at lower cost, there are also potential concerns.
 Customers that are found to be higher risk based on the machine learning algorithms may now pay more for the service or not be offered the service at all.